kmuharam/laravel-geoip-world-cities/README.md

         'Cities' => Moharrum\LaravelGeoIPWorldCities\Facade::class,
     ]

-Publishing the configuration files, migration and seeder
+Publishing the configuration file, this is where you can change the default table name

     $ php artisan vendor:publish

+Publishing the migration and seeder files

+    $ php artisan cities:migration
+    $ php artisan vendor:seeder

 To make sure the data is seeded insert the following code in `seeds/DatabaseSeeder.php`

-    //Seeding the cities
+    // Seeding the cities
     $this->call(CitiesTableSeeder::class);
     $this->command->info('Seeded the cities table ...');